QuantEcon/lecture-source-py/source/rst/linear_models.rst

 Since

-#. in the present case all distributions are Gaussian
+#. in the present case, all distributions are Gaussian

 #. a Gaussian distribution is pinned down by its mean and variance-covariance matrix